digitalbricklayer/techteapotcom/content/posts/observations-on-8-issues-of-c-weekly.md

 I have a few ideas around why the conversion rate has dropped.
 The current site is a bit drab and needs to be spruced up.
 In addition, the current site displays previous issues, including the most recent issue on the home page.
 I wonder if having content on the home page actually distracts people from subscribing.

 All told curating a newsletter is fun.
-I can thoroughly recommend it. :)
+I can thoroughly recommend it. :smile: